SESYNC-ci/basic-git-lesson/slides/config.md

 ~~~
 {:.text-document title="Console"}

-Here, you are prompted to enter your username and password.
-Instead of typing in your
+Here, you are prompted to enter your username and password. **Instead of typing in your
-password, use your GitHub [personal access token][pat] that you created earlier.
+password, type or paste your GitHub [personal access token][pat] that you created earlier.**
-*Note* that on Unix-based operating systems, you don't see asterisks appearing when you
+On Unix-based operating systems, you don't see asterisks appearing when you
-type in the token, but don't worry, it's there!
-After the first time,
+enter the token, but don't worry, it's there!
+After this first push,
-you will no longer need to use the terminal to push changes if you do not want
+you will no longer need to use the terminal to push changes.
-to.
 You can use the RStudio dropdown menu to both commit and push changes, and
 you won't have to enter the token each time.
 {:.notes}